ognistik/alfred-pasteflow/README.md

 * Copy your entire list at once with CMD C
 * Use Alfred's Universal Actions on your full list

 *Note: The menu is populated dynamically.
-For example, you won't see processing options if your list is empty, or the "Next Item" option if all items have been processed and the list isn't set to restart.*
+For example, you won't see processing some options if your list is empty, the "Next Item" processing option won't be available if all items have been processed and the list isn't set to restart, or you will not have the "insert in next position" modifier [if it makes no difference](#advanced-insertion-and-processing)...*

 **Main Menu Options and Modifiers**
 * Add to Stack/Queue from Clipboard
   * CMD: Start fresh by clearing the list before adding
   * OPT: Add only what's currently in your clipboard
   * CMD + OPT: Clear the list and add only the current clipboard item
-  * CTRL: Add a range of clipboard items in the "next" position
+  * CTRL: Insert a range of clipboard items in the "next" position
-  * CTRL + OPT: Add current clipboard item in the "next" position
+  * CTRL + OPT: Add current clipboard item inserting it in the "next" position

 * Split & Add to Stack/Queue
   * CMD: Clear the list before adding new items
   * OPT: Flip the order of your split clipboard before adding
   * OPT + CMD: Clear the list and add your split clipboard in reverse order
-  * CTRL: Split current clipboard by newlines and add in "next" position
+  * CTRL: Split current clipboard by newlines and insert in "next" position
-  * CTRL + OPT: Split current clipboard by newlines, flip the order, and add in "next" position
+  * CTRL + OPT: Split current clipboard by newlines, flip the order, and insert in "next" position

 * Next Item (Pastes by Default)
   * CMD: Copy the next item instead of pasting